gc-proto/experimental/accessibility-accessibilite/accessibility-landing.md

 ## When to use

-*   Use this template to create a central starting point for an institution's accessibility information and services
+Use this template to create a central starting point for an institution's accessibility information and services.

 ## What to avoid

-*   Only create one institutional accessibility page per department or agency
+Don't create more than one institutional accessibility page per department or agency.